top of page

 Introduction: statutory contexts across the UK

 The substantial differences between England and the three devolved administrations of the UK in the statutory provision for languages education and its implementation provide a fertile testbed for evaluating current language policy and for making policy recommendations based on research-informed evidence and best practice.
 Broadly speaking, since 1998, education and training have been devolved to the four nations (for details, see Humphries and Ayres-Bennett 2022).
 Whilst language education policy developed differently in the jurisdictions before devolution, since then modern languages policy has increasingly diverged (Ayres-Bennett and Carruthers 2019).
 In England, languages are a statutory requirement of the National Curriculum at Key Stages (KS) 2 and 3 (roughly ages 7-14).
 It is now twenty years since the requirement to study a language at KS4 (ages 15-16) was removed in England, Northern Ireland (NI) and Wales, although there are some compensatory measures to encourage language learning.
-For instance, in England, the EBacc includes the requirement to take a modern foreign or classical language at GCSE (the examination taken by most students at the end of KS4) as one of a set of five subjects ‘that keeps young people’s options open for further study and future careers’ (Guidance English Baccalaureate), and languages are also included in Progress 8, one of the mechanisms contributing to the measurement of performance in exams at age 16 (Parrish 2024).
-In 2012 the Scottish government began a 10-year project to implement a 1 + 2 language policy (based on the 2004 recommendation of the European Commission): this gives every child the entitlement to learn in addition to their first language (L1) a second language (L2) from age 5 to 14 and a third language (L3) during the last three years of primary school and at least one year of senior school.
-In Wales, language policy has prioritized increasing the number of Welsh speakers to a million by 2050 (Welsh government 2017; Williams 2017): the aim is therefore for students to learn what they term an international language in addition to being bilingual in English and Welsh.
+For instance, in England, the EBacc includes the requirement to take a modern foreign or classical language at GCSE (the examination taken by most students at the end of KS4) as one of a set of five subjects ‘that keeps young people’s options open for further study and future careers’ (Guidance English Baccalaureate), and languages are also included in Progress 8, one of the mechanisms contributing to the measurement of performance in exams at age 16 (see Parrish 2024).
+In 2012 the Scottish government began a 10-year project to implement a 1 + 2 language policy (based on the 2004 recommendation of the European Commission): this gives every child the entitlement to learn, in addition to their first language (L1), a second language (L2) from age 5 to 14 and a third language (L3) during the last three years of primary school and at least one year of senior school.
+In Wales, language policy has prioritized increasing the number of Welsh speakers to a million by 2050: the aim is therefore for students to learn what they term an international language in addition to being bilingual in English and Welsh.
 A new curriculum introduced in 2022 has ‘Languages, literacy and communication’ as one of six key themes: this brings together the teaching of English and Welsh from age 3, with an ‘international language’ commenced in primary school.
 Northern Ireland differs from the rest of the UK in there being no statutory provision for language teaching at primary level.
 In secondary education language education is compulsory only at KS3 (ages 11-14), which Collen in Language Trends Northern Ireland 2021 (2021: 5) notes is the shortest in Europe.
 Language policy in Northern Ireland is politically sensitive because of the historic association of the Irish language with the Catholic, nationalist and republican community.
 Nevertheless, provision of Irish-medium education is growing (Carruthers and Ó Mainnín 2018).

 Choosing languages to teach

 Across the UK, language learning in schools has been dominated by ‘the big 3’, namely French, German and Spanish.
 At GCSE in 2024, the numbers taking French (129,026) and Spanish (127,832) were broadly comparable, whilst German numbers were much lower (34,708).
 At A level, the exam taken at the end of KS5, Spanish (8,238) has overtaken French (7,544), with German (2,431) well behind.
 Whilst there was a small increase this year in entries, overall numbers are concerning.
 As the Association for Language Learning pointed out, there has been a clear decline even since 2019.
 At A level this represents -9.7% for French, -19.8% for German and -4.5% for Spanish.
 For comparison, in the same period, Economics (40,451) rose by 31% and Psychology (78,556) by 22% in a context of overall number of entries having risen by 10.1% over the same period.
 This ‘crisis’ in uptake has led to a number of initiatives and changes in attitude.
-Language learning is increasingly being conceived as the acquisition of a multilingual repertoire, with traditional divisions between modern languages, language-based area studies and home, heritage and community languages (HHLCs) increasingly minimized; particularly in HE, the ‘foreign’ has been dropped from ‘modern foreign languages’, although the expression is still common in the school contexts; and policies have been put in place to support the teaching of other languages, notably the teaching of Mandarin (see Zhang and Hancock’s policy paper on Scotland), supported in England by the Mandarin Excellence Programme, but also Latin (Latin Excellence Programme) and HHCLs (including provision for Urdu and Cantonese as an L2 in Scotland).
-HHCLs have traditionally been taught outside the mainstream curriculum in a network of volunteer-run complementary or ‘Saturday’ schools (Hancock and Hancock 2019), offering the opportunity not just to learn the language, but also to participate in cultural activities.
+Language learning is increasingly being conceived as the acquisition of a multilingual repertoire, with traditional divisions between modern languages, language-based area studies and home, heritage and community languages (HHLCs) increasingly minimized; particularly in Higher Education (HE), the ‘foreign’ has been dropped from ‘modern foreign languages’, although the expression is still common in school contexts; and policies have been put in place to support the teaching of other languages, notably Mandarin (see Zhang and Hancock’s policy paper on Scotland), supported in England by the Mandarin Excellence Programme, but also Latin (Latin Excellence Programme) and HHCLs (including provision for Urdu and Cantonese as an L2 in Scotland).
+HHCLs have traditionally been taught outside the mainstream curriculum in a network of volunteer-run complementary or ‘Saturday’ schools (see Hancock and Hancock 2019), offering the opportunity not just to learn the language, but also to participate in cultural activities.

 The acknowledgement in policy that the UK is a multilingual country in its own right has multiple implications, not least regarding acquisition planning for the country’s minoritized Indigenous languages.
 As we have seen, the Welsh government is actively promoting learning Welsh in schools as part of its broader language policy, even if this policy may sometimes have unintended consequences (see Sayers’s policy paper).
-Gaelic is one of the languages available in Scottish schools as a 1st, 2nd or 3rd language and, as is the case for Welsh, Gaelic medium education is an option, in just under half of the Scottish local authorities.
+Gaelic is one of the languages available in Scottish schools as a 1st, 2nd or 3rd language and, as is the case for Welsh, Gaelic-medium education is an option, in just under half of the Scottish local authorities.
 In the Scots language policy (2015), the Scottish Government similarly says it will endeavour to promote Scots within the Scottish 1 + 2 model.
 Under New Decade New Approach (2020), the NI Executive Committee is committed to adopting strategies to ‘enhance and protect the development of the Irish Language’ and to ‘enhance and develop the Ulster Scots language, heritage and culture’; the asymmetry of the wording is significant here.
 There are currently 30 Irish-medium schools in NI and a further 10 Irish-medium units attached to English-medium schools.
 The British Sign Language (BSL) Act 2022 gave BSL legal recognition as a language of England, Scotland and Wales and a GCSE in BSL will be available as an optional choice in the curriculum from September 2025.

 Languages and opportunities for all

 If the ‘crisis’ has generated discussion about which languages to teach, it has also led to efforts to broaden the student population in schools and universities and to offer languages to all.
 In the context of the Conservative government’s focus on ‘levelling-up’, articulated in the party's manifesto for the 2019 general election, and the new Labour administration’s commitment to a ‘mission-driven’ policy agenda, privileging the improvement of opportunity for all through developments in childcare, schools, further education and lifelong learning, it is inevitable that access to language learning has come under increasing scrutiny.
 In HE, the concentration of languages departments in research-intensive universities has led to an association of language degrees with students achieving higher tariffs at A-level or equivalent.
 In a situation compounded by the significant decrease in numbers of pupils studying languages at KS5, widening participation in the study of languages at university has become more and more challenging.
 Teaching-intensive HEIs, often with below average entry tariffs, are increasingly closing their provision of specialist languages degrees, especially as the subject area is disproportionately impacted by the financial precarity of the sector.
-The result is the emergence of ‘cold-spots’ in languages in this key part of the sector, notably in the South-West, East and North of England (Muradás-Taylor and Taylor 2024), with this situation having significant implications for social justice as students from less privileged backgrounds or minority ethnic groups are more likely to want to study at universities close to their family home (Donnelly and Gamsu 2018).
+The result is the emergence of what Muradás-Taylor and Taylor termed ‘cold-spots in languages in this key part of the sector, notably in the South-West, East and North of England, with this situation having significant implications for social justice as students from less privileged backgrounds or minority ethnic groups are more likely to want to study at universities close to their family home (see Donnelly and Gamsu 2018).
 At the same time, those seeking to study at lower tariff institutions – where language degree provision is becoming increasingly rare – are often from underrepresented demographics (including mature students, those with disabilities or first generation to enter HE).

 Interventions to improve motivation